mikecapsio/texturefast-docs/docs/faq.md

 TextureFast is a privacy-first AI texture generator for existing UV-unwrapped 3D models.
-Upload a model, describe the desired material, generate a Base Color texture, extract the full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — preview it on the model, and download standard PNG maps for common 3D tools and game engines.
+Upload a model, describe the desired material, generate a Base Color texture, extract a full PBR texture set — Albedo, Normal, Height, Roughness, Metallic, and Ambient Occlusion — preview it on the model, and download production-ready PNG maps for common 3D tools and game engines.

 TextureFast focuses on texturing existing geometry.
 It does not generate complete 3D meshes from scratch.